oracle/python-oracledb/doc/src/user_guide/initialization.rst

         libraries are located by an alternative method, such as with ``ldconfig``.
 On other UNIX platforms, you may need to set an OS specific equivalent such as ``LIBPATH`` or ``SHLIB_PATH``.
+      - Thick
-    * - PATH
+    * - NLS_DATE_FORMAT, NLS_TIMESTAMP_FORMAT
-      - The library search path for Windows should include the location where ``OCI.DLL`` is found.
-Not needed if you set ``lib_dir`` in a call to :meth:`oracledb.init_oracle_client()`
+      - Often set in Python applications to force a consistent date format independent of the locale.
+The variables are ignored if the environment variable ``NLS_LANG`` is not set.
+      - Thick
-    * - TNS_ADMIN
+    * - NLS_LANG
-      - The directory of optional Oracle Client configuration files such as ``tnsnames.ora`` and ``sqlnet.ora``.
-Not needed if the configuration files are in a default location or if ``config_dir`` was not used in :meth:`oracledb.init_oracle_client()`.
-See :ref:`optnetfiles`.
+      - Determines the 'national language support' globalization options for python-oracledb.
+Note that from cx_Oracle 8, the character set component is ignored and only the language and territory components of ``NLS_LANG`` are used.
+The character set can instead be specified during connection or connection pool creation.
+See :ref:`globalization`.
+      - Thick
     * - ORA_SDTZ
       - The default session time zone.
+      - Both
     * - ORA_TZFILE
       - The name of the Oracle time zone file to use.
 See :ref:`timezonefiles`.
+      - Thick
     * - ORACLE_HOME
       - The directory containing the Oracle Database software.
 The directory and various configuration files must be readable by the Python process.
         This variable should not be set if you are using Oracle Instant Client.
+      - Thick
-    * - NLS_LANG
+    * - PATH
-      - Determines the 'national language support' globalization options for python-oracledb.
-Note that from cx_Oracle 8, the character set component is ignored and only the language and territory components of ``NLS_LANG`` are used.
-The character set can instead be specified during connection or connection pool creation.
-See :ref:`globalization`.
+      - The library search path for Windows should include the location where ``OCI.DLL`` is found.
+Not needed if you set ``lib_dir`` in a call to :meth:`oracledb.init_oracle_client()`.
+      - Thick
-    * - NLS_DATE_FORMAT, NLS_TIMESTAMP_FORMAT
+    * - TNS_ADMIN
-      - Often set in Python applications to force a consistent date format independent of the locale.
-The variables are ignored if the environment variable ``NLS_LANG`` is not set.
+      - The directory of optional Oracle Client configuration files such as ``tnsnames.ora`` and ``sqlnet.ora``.
+Generally not needed if the configuration files are in a default location, or if ``config_dir`` was not used in :meth:`oracledb.init_oracle_client()`.
+See :ref:`optnetfiles`.
+      - Both

 .. _otherinit: